 - Companies Office — Business name registration and provincial incorporation (Manitoba)

-How do you register your business, and what do you need to know about provincial incorporation?
+Find out how to register your business, and what you need to know about provincial incorporation.

 - Corporate Registry

 To conduct business in Alberta, register your cooperative, corporation, extra-provincial company, non-profit company, society, trade name and/or partnership.